Migrating to Recharge via the Shopify Checkout Integration

 Step 1 - Prep for migration

-Before migrating any data, you must go live on Recharge.
+Before migrating any data over, you must get started with Recharge.
 This ensures that your store continues operating throughout the migration process, allowing all new subscribers to flow through the Recharge platform, and eliminates the possibility of missing customers during the data pull from your old platform.

 Refer to Understanding migrations to the Shopify Checkout Integration to learn more about how your payment processor, tax, and shipping settings work when you migrate to the Shopify Checkout Integration.